KamranAzeem/docker-to-kubernetes/Migration-Part-2.md

 # Using CircleCI as CD (Continuous Delivery) server to deploy applications on Kubernetes:

 This is part 2 of the Docker to Kubernetes migration.
-In this part, I am going to use another example of a simple web application, which does not maintain state, but it builds it's private image every time.
-This example is suitable to explain the concepts of CD, especially on GCP.
+In this part, I am going to use another example - a simple web HTML/PHP application, which does not maintain state on the disk, but it builds it's private image every time.
+This example is suitable to explain the concepts of Continuous Delivery, especially on GCP.

 **Note:** This document does not cover the CI (Continuous Integration) aspect of application development.
 That is a topic for later.

-The CD server of our choice is CircleCI.
+The CI/CD server of our choice is CircleCI.

 The repository used is:
 * https://github.com/KamranAzeem/simpleapp.demo.wbitt.com

+## Prerequisites:
+The following need to be installed and setup correctly on your computer, before we continue.
+* gcloud
+* kubectl

 ## Analysis of existing application:
 This simple web application was running as a docker-compose application on a production server.
 We are moving it to Kubernetes.
-The first step is to make sure that the DNS is updated, which means that `simpleapp.demo.wbitt.com` points to the IP address of our Traefik load balancer.
+The first step is to make sure that the DNS is updated, which means that `simpleapp.demo.wbitt.com` points to the IP address of our Traefik load balancer in GKE.

 ```
 [kamran@kworkhorse docker-to-kubernetes]$ dig simpleapp.demo.wbitt.com